Registering with NZ On Screen means you can:

-Writer/director Gregory King has quickly made a name as a distinctive voice in digital filmmaking.
+Writer/director Gregory King quickly made a name as a distinctive voice in the period before digital filmmaking become the dominant way to make movies.
 His first feature was dysfunctional family story Christmas (2003), followed by A Song of Good (2008).

-Originally trained as an actor - something he recommends all directors try - King began directing short films in the late 90s.
-His debut short Pop won an outstanding achievement in video production award at the Melbourne Film Festival, while ...Teach You a Lesson was selected for Melbourne and New Zealand festivals.
+Originally trained as an actor — something he recommends all directors try — King began directing in the late 1990s.
+His debut short film Pop won an Outstanding Achievement in Video Production Award at the Melbourne Film Festival. ...Teach You a Lesson was selected for the Melbourne and New Zealand festivals.

-King's third short Junk won him the best short film award at the NZ Film and Television Awards, and the following year he was named SPADA NZ Filmmaker of 2002.
+King's third short Junk was named Best Short Film at the 2001 NZ Film and TV Awards, and was a runner-up in a combined Australasian Short Film contest.
+The following year he was named SPADA NZ Filmmaker of 2002.

 King made his feature film debut with Christmas, which was invited to festivals in Toronto, Edinburgh, Melbourne and New Zealand.
 Set in a crowded Whangarei bungalow in the days leading up to Christmas, the film revolves around four troubled adult siblings, their parents, an alcoholic boyfriend and two children.

 Filming in the house where he grew up, King’s intention was to look at a group of people without judging or “assuming the arrogant stance” of understanding their behaviour.
-The low-budget feature went on to win four NZ film awards for digital films - including best feature and screenplay, and best acting (for Darien Takle).
+The low-budget feature went on to win four NZ film awards for digital films — including Best Feature and Screenplay, and Best Acting (for Darien Takle).
+The film was shot on digital video because "it simply meant that we were able to make a feature-length drama on the small budget we had".

-Both Mune and Reeves were nominated for NZ Film and TV acting awards.
-The movie took away gongs in a new category devoted to films costing under $1 million: best film, and another for the work of cinematographer Virginia Loane.
+Mune and Reeves were both nominated for NZ Film and TV acting awards.
+The movie took away gongs in a new category devoted to films that cost under $1 million: Best Film, and another for the work of cinematographer Ginny Loane.
 Among invitations to international film festivals, A Song of Good made its sell-out debut at the prestigious Rotterdam Film Festival.

 In February 2009 A Song of Good was distributed using a pioneering method: the movie was made available to watch via an official website, for 24 hours.
 The film’s NZ DVD distributor Vendetta then cancelled the film's planned DVD release, claiming they hadn’t been told of the plan to stream it free online.
 Happily, publicity drummed up by the online release led to a surge of orders from video chains.

 King has also written for others.
-Short film Brave Donkey, written for Kiwi director Gaysorn Thavat, won invitation to a number of festivals (Locarno, London, Melbourne).
-He also co-wrote short film Bird, with director Jane Shearer.
+Short film Brave Donkey (2009), written for Kiwi director Gaysorn Thavat, won invitation to a number of festivals (including South by Southwest and Locarno).
+King was also part of the writing team on Thavat's first feature, The Justice of Bunny King (2021).
+In 2011 he was nominated for an Aotearoa Film Award for co-writing short film Bird, alongside co-directors Jane Shearer and Steve Ayson.

 Sources include